 • Trucks shall be cleaned and serviced at least once per day.
 [Cal Code: 114297]

 • Employee entrance doors to food preparation areas shall be self-closing and kept closed when not in use.
 [Cal Code: 114303]

 • The exterior of a mobile food facility and the surrounding area, as relating to the operation of food service, shall be maintained in a sanitary condition.
 [Cal code 114317]

 • Preparation kitchens must be approved by the Health Department.

-• A properly charged and maintained minimum 10 BC-rated fire extinguisher to combat grease fires shall be properly mounted and readily accessible on the interior of any mobile food facility that is equiped with heating elements or cooking equipment [114323(e)]
+• A properly charged and maintained minimum 10 BC-rated fire extinguisher to combat grease fires shall be properly mounted and readily accessible on the interior of any mobile food facility that is equipped with heating elements or cooking equipment.
+[114323(e)]